gammillweg/HGBExample2/README.md

 # HGBExample2
 Draws the hive.
 (It does nothing else.)
-(See issue: I am going to add zoom)
+I added Zoom in and out -- this demonstrates change cell size (see issue:  addRings  -- this will demonstrate enlarging and making smaller)

 There are many files in an Android Studio project.
 Only those changed are uploaded.